Children and Extracurricular Activities: Overview

 Extracurricular activity: Structured time during which a child participates in a formal activity outside of school, such as a sports team, music lessons, or a club.

-Free play: Unstructured time for a child to play and make up his or her own activities.
+Free play: Unstructured time for a child to play and make up their own activities.

 Soft skills: Interpersonal skills that enable people to interact effectively with others.
 This includes skills such as communication, leadership, and conflict resolution.

 While experts generally agree that extracurricular activities carry significant benefits for children, conflicting opinions exist as to whether engaging in many such activities simultaneously is helpful or harmful for children.
 On one hand, studies such as the 1992 National Education Longitudinal Study reported that students who participate in extracurricular activities attain higher levels of school attendance and academic achievement.
-However, the study cannot discern whether this is because students' participation makes them more likely to succeed or students who are already successful are more likely to participate.
-On the other hand, some studies suggest that overscheduling can cause significant stress and carries the risk of burnout for children.
-For example, a 2006 KidsHealth poll of 882 children ages nine through thirteen found that 41 percent said they felt stressed either "most of the time" or "always" because they are too busy.
+However, the study could not discern whether this was because students' participation makes them more likely to succeed or students who are already successful are more likely to participate.
+On the other hand, some studies have suggested that overscheduling can cause significant stress and carries the risk of burnout for children.
+For example, a 2006 KidsHealth poll of 882 children ages nine through thirteen found that 41 percent said they felt stressed either "most of the time" or "always" because they were too busy.
 More than 75 percent of the surveyed children said they wished they had more free time.

 Although psychologists and education professionals disagree about whether or not too many activities can harm a child, they do agree that parents' attitudes can largely determine how the activities affect children's well-being.
-For example, psychology professor Suniya Luthar believes that the intensity with which the activities are pursued, rather than the number of activities, creates a problem.
-She says problems arise when children's performance in these extracurricular activities becomes more important than their participation -- an attitude that often comes from a child's parents.
+For example, psychology professor Suniya Luthar expressed the belief that the intensity with which the activities are pursued, rather than the number of activities, creates a problem.
+She said problems arise when children's performance in these extracurricular activities becomes more important than their participation—an attitude that often comes from a child's parents.

 By contrast, clinical psychologist Polly Young-Eisendrath does believe that too many activities intrinsically present a problem.
 However, she agrees with Luthar that the primary factor in determining benefit or detriment to the child is the parents' role in, and reaction to, the activities.
-She observes that too often children are involved in multiple activities because their parents are competing with other parents over their children's abilities, rather than because the child expressed interest in the activity.
-Further, clinical psychologist and author Michael Thompson suggests that the children who are most likely to experience stress and burnout from too many activities are the ones whose parents are highly successful and controlling in their own lives.
-These parents may enroll children in numerous activities not because the child shows interest but because of the parents' fear that the child will fall behind his or her peers without the activities.
+She has observed that too often children are involved in multiple activities because their parents are competing with other parents over their children's abilities, rather than because the child expressed interest in the activity.
+Further, clinical psychologist and author Michael Thompson has suggested that the children who are most likely to experience stress and burnout from too many activities are the ones whose parents are highly successful and controlling in their own lives.
+These parents may enroll children in numerous activities not because the child shows interest but because of the parents' fear that the child will fall behind their peers without the activities.

-Because of the vital role a child's physical and mental health plays in his or her development, professionals encourage parents to watch for signs of stress from overscheduling.
-For example, the American Academy of Pediatrics recommends evaluating whether your child is showing signs of insufficient sleep, throwing more tantrums, or claiming to be "sick" before attending practice or meetings.
+Because of the vital role a child's physical and mental health plays in their development, professionals encourage parents to watch for signs of stress from overscheduling.
+For example, the American Academy of Child and Adolescent Psychiatry has recommended evaluating whether one's child is showing signs of insufficient sleep, declining academic grades, or claiming to be "sick" before attending practice or meetings.
 These signs could indicate that the child is not interested in a particular activity, or is feeling overwhelmed by engaging in too many activities at once.

 While there is no consensus among professionals regarding whether "too many" extracurricular activities can harm a child, there is agreement that some amount of unstructured free time is an important aspect of child development.
-Mary Bousted of the Association of Teachers and Lecturers in the United Kingdom notes that constant stimulation from structured activities is exhausting for both children and parents.
-To receive fully the benefits of extracurricular activities, Bousted says children need downtime "to allow them to make sense of what they have learn[ed] and experienced."
+Mary Bousted, a teacher, academic, and union leader, has noted that constant stimulation from structured activities is exhausting for both children and parents.
+To fully receive the benefits of extracurricular activities, Bousted has said children need downtime "to allow them to make sense of what they have learn[ed] and experienced."
 Children also learn important life skills such as inventiveness, resourcefulness, and self-reliance when they engage in free play and unstructured free time.

-More broadly, clinical psychologist Paula Bloom notes that the stress on parents caused by overscheduling children can negatively impact the entire family.
+More broadly, clinical psychologist Paula Bloom has noted that the stress on parents caused by overscheduling children can negatively impact the entire family.
 Parents model behavior to their children, who must learn important time- and stress-management skills.
-She cautions that allowing children's activities to drive important family decisions can put undue stress on children, as well as strain the parents' relationship with each other and lead to a potentially unhealthy environment.
+She has cautioned that allowing children's activities to drive important family decisions can put undue stress on children, as well as strain the parents' relationship with each other and lead to a potentially unhealthy environment.

 Even economists have weighed in, given that formal extracurricular activities can be expensive.
-Experts such as Barbara Dafoe Whitehead of the John Templeton Center for Thrift and Generosity at the Institute for American Values observe that, while parents often say no to material goods, they find it harder to say no to "opportunities" and "enrichment" activities for purely financial reasons.
-This can lead to children engaging in more extracurricular activities than they can handle comfortably, and it is up to the parent to step in to help the child learn how to manage his or her schedule.
+Experts such as writer Barbara Dafoe Whitehead have observed that, while parents often say no to material goods, they find it harder to say no to "opportunities" and "enrichment" activities for purely financial reasons.
+This can lead to children engaging in more extracurricular activities than they can handle comfortably, and it is up to the parent to step in to help the child learn how to manage their schedule.

-Mental-health professionals and communities continue to explore ways to curb the burnout that results for children and their parents from too many scheduled activities.
-For example, child psychiatrist Alvin Rosenfeld and his colleagues organize and promote National Family Night, which encourages American families to set aside one night a year free from scheduled activities to spend unstructured free time together.
-Other organizations similarly advocate setting aside time for slower-paced family activities such as monthly game nights or eating dinner together.
+Mental-health professionals and communities have continued to explore ways to curb the burnout that results for children and their parents from too many scheduled activities.
+For example, child psychiatrist Alvin Rosenfeld and his colleagues have organized and promoted National Family Night, encouraging American families to set aside one night a year free from scheduled activities to spend unstructured free time together.
+Other organizations have similarly advocated setting aside time for slower-paced family activities such as monthly game nights or eating dinner together.

 Children and Extracurricular Activities Today